jouellnyc/UART/esp32_rs485/README.md

 - If reading off of an infinite `while True` loop, uart.readline() performed better when using a small `time.sleep(.1)` vs let the cpu spin %100.
 (See [Claude's reasoning Why](why_claude.txt))
 - Given a distance of a few inches and 9600 baud, `uart_ping.py`'s lowest latency round trip was about 30 ms, but I needed to wait 5-7 ms to flip the GPIOs and also wait for the data to be send before fully flipping.
 This was using Dupont Jumpers.
 See table for other tests.
 - My first test with BNTECHGO 22 AWG Stranded Tinned Copper Wire failed.
 Just eyeballing a short strip to test it was not long enough to support communication:
+- Actually threading the Stranded cable was rough.
+The best bet is to get either the precise length that fits into the terminal block hole or double that and bend it back nicely.

 <table>
   <tr>